zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

 ## Task 1: Register your Autonomous Database with Oracle Data Safe

-1. Make sure that you have the correct region in Oracle Cloud Infrastructure selected.
+1. Sign in to Oracle Cloud Infrastructure with your Oracle Cloud account.
+Make sure that you have the correct region selected.

 2. From the navigation menu, select **Oracle Database**, and then **Autonomous Transaction Processing**.